 On May 5, 2021, the Equity, Diversity, Inclusion and Belonging (EDIB) Advisory Committee

-Implementing these recommendations will serve as the first pillar of the new strategic
+Implementing these recommendations is the first pillar of the 2022-27 strategic plan,

 Below, using the committee’s final report and recommendations as a structure, each

-initiative from the spring and summer of 2021 is categorized under the four themes
+initiative from the fall of 2022 is categorized under the four themes that emerged

-that emerged during the process: Access and Success, Capacity Building, EDIB and Cultural Intelligence,
+during the process: Access and Success, Capacity Building, EDIB and Cultural Intelligence,

-The percentage of Exempt from the Human Resources Act (EHRA) Non-Faculty employees from underrepresented minorities.
+The percentage of Exempt from the Human Resources Act (EHRA) faculty from underrepresented

-The percentage of female-identifying EHRA Non-Faculty roles increased from 53% to
+The percentage of EHRA nonfaculty increased from 18.9% to 20.4% of employees from

 The percentage of Subject to the Human Resources Act (SHRA) employees from underrepresented